aknavj/PTEngine/README.md

 # PTEngine

-The Planet Engine is designed to dynamicly generate spherical terrain (planet) using staticly defined configuration via *.conf file.
+The Planet Engine is designed to generate spherical terrain (planets) using static configuration via a * .conf file.
-Process of 3D spherical terrain generation is based using implementation of methods like Perilin noise and Fractal of Brown Movement (fBm).
+The process of 3D spherical terrain generation is based on the implementation of methods like Perlin noise and Fractal of the Brown Movement (fBm).

 ## Features